sdbeng/60-days-of-swiftui-code/README.md

 Goal: Publish and iPhone app to the App Store.

-## Steps
+## Steps if you want to do the challenge:
-Make a 1-line PR in the log file.
+Fork the repo and write a sentence in the log file about your status, or current issues you are facing, plus any link to stackoverflow you have researched to solve the problem.

 ## Contributions
 You're welcome to make contributions and enhance the project or code by making PRs.